Jaguars owner Shahid Khan makes offer to buy Wembley Stadium

 AP Global Soccer Writer

-LONDON (AP) - Jacksonville Jaguars owner Shahid Khan has made an offer to buy Wembley Stadium from the English Football Association, increasing the prospect of an NFL franchise in London.
+LONDON (AP) - Jacksonville Jaguars owner Shahid Khan is eyeing a stadium deal on NFL draft day: Buying Wembley.

+The English Football Association has received an offer from Khan of about 600 million pounds ($840 million) for the national soccer stadium, which would continue to host England games and major cup finals after a sale.

-Wembley has staged regular-season NFL games since 2007 and the Jaguars started playing at the stadium in 2013 - the year Khan bought London soccer club Fulham.
+Wembley has staged regular-season NFL games since 2007 and Khan's Florida-based franchise started playing at the 90,000-capacity stadium in 2013, the year Khan bought London soccer club Fulham.

-Khan offered about 600 million pounds ($840 million) for the national soccer stadium, which would continue to host England national team games.
-The governing body would retain the rights to hospitality packages for games, which are valued at 300 million pounds.
+He told The Associated Press he expects to own Wembley within eight to 12 weeks, increasing the prospect of an NFL franchise in London.

+"That's possible in the long, long term," Khan said.
+"Right now, it's about having the certainty we can have three or four games there and then seeing how the market receives it and building on it.

+The 60,000-plus capacity stadium was designed with NFL-sized changing rooms and to ensure the grass soccer pitch can be retracted and kept under lights below the stands when the artificial surface is required for NFL.

+But Khan envisages after the Tottenham deal expires in a decade that only Wembley could be staging NFL games in London.

-Wembley, which first opened 1923, was rebuilt at a cost of 800 million pounds before reopening in 2007.
-The Jaguars have deal through 2020 to play games in London.
+Wembley, which first opened in 1923, was rebuilt at a cost of 800 million pounds before reopening in 2007.
+For most of its existence it has not been owned by the FA.

-"The games the Jaguars play at Wembley are essential to the financial stability of the Jaguars in Jacksonville, which is one of the smallest markets in the NFL," Khan said.
-"If my ownership interests were to include Wembley Stadium, it would protect the Jaguars' position in London at a time when other NFL teams are understandably becoming more interested in this great city.
-And the stronger the Jaguars are in London, the more stable and promising the Jaguars' future will be in Jacksonville."

-Khan said a takeover of Wembley would "have no impact on Craven Cottage," which is his soccer team's current home in the Fulham district of west London by the River Thames.

 "For the FA," Khan said, "it would mean Wembley Stadium returning to private ownership, permitting the FA to direct its full attention to its mandate to develop talent and serve the game with the vast resources it would realize from the sale."